European studies at Oxford

 The Department of Politics and International Relations (DPIR) has both research and teaching on Europe.
 The Faculty of Law hosts the Institute of European and Comparative Law (IECL), and offers degrees on which students can study a European legal system abroad.

 The collections of Oxford’s Ashmolean Museum chart the development of European culture from classical Greece and Rome to the modern period.
 Its European holdings include artworks, musical instruments, objects and artefacts.
-For example, works by Impressionist painters such as Pissarro, Manet and Renoir; drawings by Michelangelo, Raphael, Dürer and Goya; Stradivari’s so-called ‘Messiah’ violin; and 5,000 year old figurines from the Cyclades islands in the Aegean Sea.
+For example, Impressionist art including paintings by Pissarro, Manet and Renoir; drawings by Michelangelo, Raphael, Dürer and Goya; Stradivari’s ‘Messiah’ violin; and 5,000 year old figurines from the Cyclades islands in the Aegean Sea.

 Oxford’s Pitt Rivers Museum holds more than 80,000 ethnographic artefacts from Europe and the British Isles.
 These include amulets and witchcraft-related objects, musical instruments, costumes and textiles, and archaeological artefacts.
 Notable also is the museum’s collection of early photographs of European subjects and landscapes.